Edited on Jun 23, 2026.

 Best for: practitioners who already know the industry they want to work in, practitioners targeting senior in-house leadership roles long-term, and practitioners who want better entry-level compensation.

 Conversion rates: often higher than the headline employment numbers suggest.
-Many nonprofit interns convert because the organization can't afford to lose a productive person.
+Many nonprofit interns convert because the organization cannot afford to lose a productive person.
 Compensation is the trade-off — nonprofit entry-level pays $38,000–$52,000, meaningfully below agency or in-house.

 Network: the alumni network across the nonprofit and advocacy sector is genuine and useful for practitioners who want to stay in mission-driven work.
 Less direct utility for practitioners targeting agency or corporate communications careers, but cross-sector hiring does happen.